snel-repo/ComputationThruDynamicsBenchmark/README.md

 The main method for this object is "simulate_neural_data", which takes in a trained model, a datamodule with the trials to simulate neural activity from, the run tag, path variables, and a random seed.
 This method saves an h5 file of spiking activity (along with other variables that might be needed for training, e.g., inputs etc.) in the "content/datasets/dt/" folder.

 ### Data-Training:
 Runs with either a generic SAE or LFADS models (currently).
-Whether to use a generic SAE or LFADS is controlled by the MODEL_CLASS variable, which for now is either SAE or LFADS.
+Whether to use a generic SAE or LFADS is controlled by the MODEL_CLASS variable.

 ### Comparisons:
 Comparator object takes in Analysis objects with specific return structures.